Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Application

-We construct 17 dimensional \gls{gpc} and (mapped) Leja adaptive approximations, using both Algorithm \ref{algo:gensmolyak} and the adjoint-based Algorithm \ref{algo:gensmolyak2} for the latter. \textsc{Chaospy} is used for the \gls{gpc} case, while an in-house code was developed for both Leja adaptive algorithms \cite{loukrezis2018dali}.
+Next, we consider all $N=17$ input parameters and construct different polynomial approximations.
+As a reference, we compute two non-adaptive approximations, based on \gls{gpc} \cite{xiu2002} and on isotropic Smolyak sparse-grid interpolation \cite{back2011}.
+These are compared to the proposed enhanced surrogate modeling, i.e. (mapped) Leja adaptive approximations, using both Algorithm \ref{algo:gensmolyak} and the adjoint-based Algorithm \ref{algo:gensmolyak2} for the latter. \textsc{Chaospy} \cite{feinberg2015} is used for the \gls{gpc} case, the \textsc{sparse-grid-matlab-kit} \cite{back2011} is employed for the Smolyak sparse-grid interpolation, while an in-house code was developed for both Leja adaptive algorithms\footnote{\url{https://github.com/dlouk/DALI3}}.
 We compare the resulting surrogate models with respect to accuracy and computational costs.

-The computational costs refer to the number of model evaluations needed for the approximation's construction.
-While straightforward for the \gls{gpc} and the Leja adaptive Algorithm \ref{algo:gensmolyak}, the estimation of costs is more involved in the case of the adjoint-based Algorithm \ref{algo:gensmolyak2}.
+The computational costs refer to the number of model evaluations needed for the construction of the approximation.
+While straightforward for the \gls{gpc}, Smolyak sparse-grid and the Leja adaptive Algorithm \ref{algo:gensmolyak}, the estimation of costs is more involved in the case of the adjoint-based Algorithm \ref{algo:gensmolyak2}.
 First, in order to evaluate the duality-based error indicator \eqref{eq:errorEstDiscrete} at a candidate point, it is sufficient to evaluate a residual of \eqref{eq:WeakFormulationY}.
-Therefore, we distinguish between residual evaluations and solver calls, where in most cases the costs to evaluate the residuals are almost negligible compared to the solver costs, i.e. assembly and sparse LU decomposition of the system matrices $\mathbf{A}_\ensuremath{\text{dof}}(\ensuremath{\mathbf{y}})$.
+Therefore, we distinguish between residual evaluations and solver calls, where in most cases the costs to evaluate the residuals are almost negligible compared to the solver costs, i.e. assembly and sparse LU decomposition of the system matrices $\mathbf{A}_\ensuremath{\mathrm{dof}}(\ensuremath{\mathbf{y}})$.
 Second, the additional costs for computing the dual solution $\ensuremath{\mathbf{z}}$ by forward and backward substitution can also be neglected in most cases, since the primal problem is solved with a sparse LU decomposition.

 As before, the accuracy of the surrogate models is measured using a cross-validation set of $N^\text{cv}=1000$ parameter realizations $S^{(i)}:=S(\ensuremath{\mathbf{y}}^{(i)}), ~i=1,\ldots,N^\text{cv}$, drawn according to the underlying PDF.
 In addition to \eqref{eq:mean_error}, we also consider the maximum error over all sample points